Important Pitfalls to Consider When Selling a Practice - updated September 13, 2021

 We understand that preparation for a veterinary practice sale takes time and effort.
 That is why we asked our co-founder, William Griffin, for tips that you, as a practitioner, should focus on or consider before selling veterinary practice.
 As a former practice owner and co-founder of Pathway Vet Alliance, Bill has a unique perspective on practice sales.

 - Get outside advice.
 Talking with your accountant or a financial planner is one of the first and most significant steps that you should consider.
 First, your adviser will help you to evaluate how much money you will need to live comfortably after selling and we explain why it matters below.
 Second, they will help you understand what to expect as the sale progresses and afterwards.
 In addition, expert financial advice may help you to minimize tax consequences, as well as future liability.

 - Take care of your finances.
 A potential buyer will want to see your financial statements.
+Those interested in buying a veterinary practice without reviewing its financial history should not be considered legitimate business partners.
 As standard financial reports do not reflect profitability, focus on determining EBITDA correctly.
 This will not only reflect the most accurate number for the seller but also can help you to improve the practice’s performance.